riceissa/issarice.com/wiki/github-punch-card-exploration.md

 # Summary

 Each repository on GitHub has a punch card graph under `/graphs/punch-card`.
-This page looks at the punch card graphs of some projects.
+This page looks at the punch card graphs of some projects, chosen mostly according to projects that interest me or that have many stars and commits.

 # Timezone issues